Baked arugula pesto bread wreath

 Arugula pesto bread pinwheel wreath

-Now to bake it so you can enjoy it.
-Preheat the oven to 400 degrees F. Bake it for 5 mins and without opening the oven, turn the temperature down to 350 degrees F. This allows the bread to crisp up and then bake so it’s soft inside and crisp outside.
-Bake it for about 25 mins or till you see it brown.
+• Without opening the oven, turn the temperature down to 350 degrees F. This allows the bread to crisp up and then bake so it’s soft inside and crisp outside.
+Bake it for about 25 minutes.

 Pull-Apart Arugula Pesto Bread wreath